cNyxox/ChinmayaRana/README.md

-- 👋 Hi, I’m @Chinmaya Rana
-- 👀 I’m a CyberSecurity Enthusiast.
+- 👀 I’m a dedicated Security Researcher.
 - 🌱 I’m currently learning with Google.
 - 💞️ I’m looking to collaborate with Bugbounty projects.
 - Feel free to connect with me on Linkedin.